myudelson/hmm-scalable/readme.txt

-To generate predictions using a previously fit model run the following command (do not forget that prediction will only be generated for rows where observation is now known -- marked with '.'):
+To generate predictions using a previously fit model run the following command (do not forget that prediction will only be generated for rows where observation is not known -- marked with '.'):

 sh> ./predicthmm -p 1 toy_data_test.txt model.txt predict.txt